 (85) Indicate the begin and end time of the sites breakfast service and the days of operation.
 Note: If you have multiple breakfast service times, indicate the first serving time as the begin time and the end of the last serving time as the end time.

 (86) Line 86 Identify if you are implementing the 70% Free/Reduced exemption.
 Sponsors with a free and reduced breakfast participation rate greater than 70%, who are required to implement Breakfast after the Bell, may apply for this exemption.
-To view the list of sponsors/sites required to implement Breakfast after the Bell and those eligible for an exemption, please visit the ODE CNP website.
+To view the list of sponsors/sites required to implement Breakfast after the Bell and those eligible for an exemption, please visit the Breakfast After the Bell list.

 (87 - 88) Lines 87-88 identify if this site will be serving breakfast after the bell and if instructional time will be claimed for breakfast after the bell